Constrained Conditional Moment Restriction Models: Coupling via Koltchinskii (1994)

-{G.\arabic{equation}} {G.\arabic{lemma}} {G.\arabic{corollary}} {G.\arabic{theorem}} {G.\arabic{assumption}} In this Appendix we develop uniform coupling results for empirical processes that help verify Assumption \ref{ass:coupling} in specific applications.
-The results are based on the Hungarian construction of \cite{massart:1989} and \cite{koltchinskii:1994}, and are stated in a notation that abstracts from the rest of the paper due to the potential independent interest of the results.
-Thus, in this Appendix we consider $V \in \mathbf R^{d_v}$ as a generic random variable distributed according to $P \in \mathbf P$ and denote its support under $P$ by $\Omega(P) \subset \mathbf R^{d_v}$.
+In this section we develop uniform coupling results for empirical processes that help verify Assumption \ref{ass:coupling}(i) in specific applications.
+Our analysis is based on the Hungarian construction of \cite{massart:1989} and \cite{koltchinskii:1994}, and we state the results in a notation that abstracts from the rest of the paper due to their potential independent interest.
+Thus, in what follows we consider $V \in \mathbf R^{d}$ to be a generic random variable distributed according to $P \in \mathbf P$, denote its support under $P$ by $\Omega(P) \subset \mathbf R^{d}$, and let $\lambda$ denote the Lebesgue measure on $\mathbf R^{d}$.
+For any function $f$ we further set

-The rates obtained through a Hungarian construction crucially depend on the ability of the functions inducing the empirical process to be approximated by a suitable Haar basis.
+The rates obtained through a Hungarian construction crucially depend on the ability of the functions indexing the empirical process to be approximated by a suitable Haar basis.
 Here, we follow \cite{koltchinskii:1994} and control the relevant approximation errors through primitive conditions stated in terms of the integral modulus of continuity.
-Specifically, for $\lambda$ the Lebesgue measure and a function $f:\mathbf R^{d_v} \rightarrow \mathbf R$, the integral modulus of continuity of $f$ is the function $\varpi(f, \cdot, P):\mathbf R_+\rightarrow \mathbf R_+$ given by
+For a measure $P$ and a function $f:\mathbf R^{d} \rightarrow \mathbf R$, the integral modulus of continuity of $f$ is the function $\varpi(f, \cdot, P):\mathbf R_+\rightarrow \mathbf R_+$ defined for every $h\in \mathbf R_+$ as

 Intuitively, the integral modulus of continuity quantifies the ``smoothness" of a function $f$ by examining the difference between $f$ and its own translation.
-For Lipschitz function $f$, it is straightforward to show for instance that $\varpi(f,h,P) \lesssim h$.
+For example, it is straightforward to verify that $\varpi(f,h,P) \lesssim h$ whenever $f$ is Lipschitz.
 In contrast indicator functions such as $f(v) = 1\{v\leq t\}$ typically satisfy $\varpi(f,h,P) \lesssim h^{1/2}$.